norpchen/ProcessGCode/README.md

  * Added path and layer detection for Slic3r generated gcode
  * Fixed surplus blank lines and line endings
  * Added progress percentage report

+ April 3, 2014
+ * Added support for Cura slicer comments for layer and path detection
+ * Added support for M82 M83 extrusion relative / absolute positioning

+ May 26, 2014
+ * Added split and inject based on line numbers

+ Aug 26, 2016 v0.9.7
+  * added support for ultigcode / volumetric input and output conversion
+  * option to set Z on resume
+  * option to remove all movement commands (instead of commenting them out) prior to the resume
+  * ultigcode (for ultimaker printers) includes disabling heater commands at start and proper header
+  * really crappy time estimates
+  * G10/G11 retract / unretract commands for ultigcode
+  * G2 and G3 commands (arc movements) support I and J params to properly reassemble in the line movement processor
+  * moved metrics report to top of file

+ Jan 1, 2017 v 0.9.8.1
+   Added / changed metrics info for Duet boards to parse added space ~ wildcard to --replace option added peak bed and extruder temp tracking changed Cura info processing for Cura 2.3